PRAWIN392/-Placement-Score-Prediction-/README.md

 # -Placement-Score-Prediction-

-~ In this project, we are going to discuss how to predict the placement score of a student based on their using Linear regression algorithm.
+~ This Project is about to Predict the Placement Score of a student based on their CGPA using Machine Learning Algorithm.

-~ This study focuses on a system, that predicts if a student would be placed or not based on their CGPA.
+~ Since this is a Regression based problem (were we use to predict the continuous values) we use a supervised machine learning algorithm called Linear Regression.

-~ This predictor uses a machine-learning algorithm to give the result.
-The algorithm used is Linear regression.
+~ This study focuses on a system, that predicts if a student would be placed or not based on their CGPA using Machine Learning Algorithm.

 Linear Regression:

 ~ Linear regression uses the relationship between the data-points to draw a straight line through all them.

-~ This line can be used to predict future values.
+~ This regression line can be used to predict future values.